adhityan/node-microsite-template/README.md

-# NODE ATEMPLATE
+# ATEMPLATE

-The saleskey bound ATEMPLATE engine
+ATEMPLATE is a template for node-typescript based applications with support for kubernetes